RefresherTowel/docs/statement/index.md

 var _hurt = new StatementState(self, "Hurt")
     .AddEnter(function() {
-        // First we grab the payload that was given during the transition to this state (the transition occurs in
-        // the codeblock below this one, in the collision event with the enemy bullet) var _data = state_machine.GetLastTransitionData();
+        var _data = state_machine.GetLastTransitionData();
         if (is_struct(_data)) {
-            // And now we can use the data, in this case printing the damage we took to console EchoDebugInfo("Entered Hurt with damage: " + string(_data.damage_taken));
+            EchoDebugInfo("Entered Hurt with damage: " + string(_data.damage_taken));
         }
     })
     .AddUpdate(function() {
-        // Recovery logic here.
-        // When done, return to Idle.
         if (hurt_anim_finished) {
             state_machine.ChangeState("Idle");
         }